 It was no surprise to learn that the United States had taken a lot from American Samoa when we first arrived.
 The U.S. established a naval station and heavily fished and processed in the waters without much care of environmental impact.
 Nowadays, the give-and-take seems more mutual, however.
 Most people we spoke with had lived in the United States at some point in their lives.
 It appears that greater prospects for education, professional sports, and military service were the main reasons.
 One man told us he moved to Texas and became a police officer to give his family a better life.
 After only a few years, he questioned whether the new life was actually better.
 Later they returned because he wanted his children to speak Samoan, to grow up with their extended family, and to understand Samoan customs and culture.

 The United States contributes to American Samoa by providing standard government services, including education and medical assistance.
-A local nurse told me that most people that went to the hospital are on Medicaid.
-And the United States also contributes by providing things like McDonald's and the concept of fast food, which isn’t the best thing for a society that already has a tendency towards obesity.
-Everywhere we looked we saw food served in plastic and styrofoam containers and we saw people drop trash out of their car windows onto the beautiful landscape.
-There was trash everywhere and no sign of recycling.
-The water looked polluted as well and is due to the numerous cargo ships, fishing vessels, canneries, and a tsunami in 2009.
+For instance, a local nurse told me that most people that some to the hospital are on Medicaid.

+The United States also contributes by providing things like McDonald's and the concept of fast food, which isn’t the best thing for a society that already has a tendency towards obesity.
+Everywhere we looked, we saw food served in plastic and styrofoam containers, and we saw people drop trash out of their car windows onto the beautiful landscape.
+There was trash everywhere but no sign of recycling.
+The was polluted due to the numerous cargo ships, fishing vessels, canneries, and a tsunami in 2009.

 God is a big part of life here.
-There are numerous churches throughout the island and most everything shuts down on Sundays.
+There are numerous churches throughout the island, and most everything shuts down on Sundays.
 Due to their religious background, people dress conservatively.
 Despite the heat and humidity, women cover their shoulders and knees.
 Often women and men wear long skirts.
-For men, the skirt is called a lava-lava and even businessmen wear them.
-The people of America Samoa are welcoming, kind, and friendly and crime seems very low.
+For men, the skirt is called a lava-lava, and even businessmen wear them.
+The people of America Samoa are welcoming, kind, and friendly, and crime seems very low.